 When you connect the positive terminal of a panel to another panel’s negative terminal, you create a series connection.
 In series connections, the voltages of the panels add up while the amperage remains the same.
 For instance, if you make a series connection of four panels with a rated amperage of 5 amps and voltage of 12V, you’ll get an output of 48V and 5 amps.

 Wiring Solar Panels in Parallel

 With parallel wiring, the panel’s positive terminal is connected to the positive terminal of another panel.
-In a parallel connection, the amperage of the system adds up while the voltage remains the same.
-For the above example, the system will produce 20 amps at 12 volts.
+In a parallel connection, the system’s amperage increases while the voltage remains unchanged.
+The system will produce 20 amps at 12 volts for the above example.

-In case there’s an issue with a panel in series connection, the entire system fails.
-However, a defective panel does not impact the rest of the panels’ output in parallel connection.
+The system fails if there’s an issue with a panel in a series connection.
+However, a defective panel does not impact the rest of the panels’ output in a parallel connection.

 Types of Solar Panels

 The amount of energy a panel harnesses depends on the panel’s cell type, maximum wattage, and structure.
 Below, we discuss the different types of solar panels based on:

 Types of Solar Panels Based on Cell Type

 Several years of research and development have led to various types of solar panels.
 Solar cells can be divided into three categories based on the type of solar cell.
 Below, we take a closer look at each.